ab77/netflix-proxy/README.md

 +----------+                  +-----------+                 +-----------------+
 ```

+When IPv6 public address is present on the host, Docker is configured with public IPv6 support.
+This is done by diving the small public IPv6 range allocated to the VPS by two and assigning the second half to the Docker system.
+Network Discovery Protocol (NDP) proxying is required for this to work, since the VPS allocation is usually too small to be properly routed[n].
+Afterwards, Docker is running in dual-stack mode, with each container having a public IPv6 address.

 If IPv6 is not enabled, the VPS is built with IPv4 support only.
-You may need to turn off IPv6 on your local network (or relevant devices).[n6]

 ### Further Work
 This solution is meant to be a quick and dirty (but functional) method of bypassing geo-restrictions for various services.
 While it is (at least in theory) called a `smart DNS proxy`, the only `smart` bit is in the `zones.override` file, which tells the system which domains to proxy and which to pass through.
 You could easilly turn this into a `dumb/transparent DNS proxy`, by replacing the contents of `zones.override` with a simple[n4] statement: